Exploring Sterling Volunteer Rescue Squad

 • Undergo a background investigation.

-• Operational Applicants: Complete a National Fire Protection Association (NFPA) physical examination (at our facility and expense), which includes a treadmill stress test.
+• Operational Applicants: Complete a National Fire Protection Association (NFPA) physical examination (at our facility and expense).

 • Once all requirements are completed, your application package will be forwarded to the Sterling Rescue Board of Directors, who will review and approve/disapprove your membership